Specialized Ear plugs for Optimal Hearing Protection

-What is a Single Number Rating (SNR)?
+Q. What is a Single Number Rating (SNR)?

-An SNR is a single number rating system determined according to International Standard ISO 4869.
+A. An SNR is a single number rating system determined according to International Standard ISO 4869.
 The tests are carried out by commercial laboratories that are independent of the manufacturers.
 Like NRRs, SNRs are expressed in dB's and are used as a guide for comparing the potential noise reduction capability of different hearing protection devices.
 Since the procedures for measuring NRRs and SNRs are different, the NRR and SNR values for an individual hearing protector are different.
 For further details please refer to the Canadian Standard CSA Z94.2 or American Standard ANSI S12.
 What happens to the protection level when hearing protectors are removed for short periods of time?
 In order to get full benefit, hearing protectors must be worn all the time during noisy work.
 If hearing protectors are removed only for a short duration, the protection is substantially reduced.
 The following table gives a maximum protection provided for non-continuous use of an ideally fitted "100%" efficient hearing protector.
 For example if one takes off his/her hearing protector for 5 min in a 8-hour shift, the maximum protection will be 20 dB.

 Maximum protection provided by non-continuous use of Hearing Protection

 Percent time used